The Torres del Paine W Trek was one of our favorite hikes to date.

 Our guide, Roberto, was wide-eyed and frantically waved us over.
-We quickly but quietly walked towards him as he pointed across the river to an Andean Deer.
+We quietly tiptoed towards him as he pointed across the river to an Andean Deer.
 Moments after, we realized there was another just a few yards up stream.
-Our cameras fired off as we watched them tentatively cross the river and then through our path into the forest.
+Our cameras fired off as we watched them cross the river and through our path.

-We just got back from our Patagonia Winter hike and can’t stop thinking about how amazing of an experience it was.
-Shortly after our encounter with the Andean Deer, we learned that they are endangered and extremely rare to come across.
+After getting back from our Patagonia Winter hike, we can’t stop thinking about how amazing the experience was.
+Shortly after our encounter with the Andean Deer, we learned that they are endangered and extremely rare to encounter.
 Our guide has hiked the trail over 200 times and saw them only one other time.

 WHEN TO GO